Shaft femur fracture is the fracture of the diaphysis of the femur, an area from the subtrochanteric region to supracondylar region.

 Mild malrotation can be compensated by hip rotation.
 Severe ones need osteotomy.

-Delayed union can be tackeld by dynamization of nail with or without bone grafting.
+The delayed union can be tackled by dynamization of nail with or without bone grafting.

 Nonunions are addressed by reamed antegrade exchange nailing which involves removal of the nail, reaming and putting a nail of bigger size along with bone grafting.

-It is not common and seen in < 1% cases.
-Superficial infections are dealt by antibiotics, repeat dressings, wound irrigation and debridement.
+It is not common and seen in < 1% of cases.
+Superficial infections are dealt with by antibiotics, repeat dressings, wound irrigation and debridement.

 Severe infections require removal of the hardware and if the fracture has not united, application of external fixator.